VGTS: Visually Guided Text Spotting for Novel Categories in Historical Manuscripts: Conclusions

 \section{Conclusions}

-This paper presents a novel approach for one-shot page-level text spotting in historical manuscripts using deep learning techniques, referred to as OTS, that effectively addresses the low-resource open-set problem.
+Existing object detection methods struggle to identify classes that are not part of the training, particularly in low-resource scenarios.
+Addressing this challenge, this paper presents a novel approach for page-level text spotting in historical manuscripts using deep learning techniques, referred to as VGTS, that effectively addresses the low-resource open-set problem.
 The proposed method leverages dual spatial attention and correlation matching to align support and query images, closely emulating the human cognitive process.
 The approach enables the spotting of new classes without additional training and is particularly suitable for low-resource scenarios.
 To address example imbalance, we introduce a novel loss function called torus loss that makes the embedding space of distance metric more discriminative.
 Our experimental results demonstrate that our approach significantly outperforms existing methods, thereby offering promising applications in this field.